kretzsch/MGRoguelike/README.md

 - Loadout system for managing weapons and ammo.
 - Interactive music using FMOD for seamless transitions and dynamic audio.

+## Backlog

+- Refactor the runtime loading code to use Addressables API instead of Resources API.
+- Divide levels up into several scenes with Loadsceneasync
+- Gameplay

 ## Codebase Flowchart: Weapons from MainMenu to Playable Scene

 1. **MainMenu scene**